The Ultimate Guide to XCOM: Enemy Unknown Console Commands

 Reverting Changes

-Sometimes, after using console commands, you might want to revert the game to its original state.
-While there’s no direct “undo” command, you can manually reset most changes by reversing the commands you’ve entered.
+Sometimes there might be occasions, after applying some console commands, when you want to return the game to its original state.
+There is no direct “undo” command, but if you want, you can reset most changes by applying the reverse of the commands that have been entered.

-1. Removing Resources or Items: If you’ve given yourself too many resources, you can reduce the amount by using negative values.
+Removing Resources or Items: If you have given yourself too many resources, you can reduce their number using negative values.

 Example: